todogroup/ospology/ospo-mindmap/README.md

 * Team Size

 The initial [mind map](https://github.com/todogroup/ospology/discussions/75#discussion-3962305) was created using MindMup2.
-However, in order to ease community contributions and be managed as text and exported to SVG, a second version of this mind map was created using [Text 2 Mind map](https://text2mm.com).
+However, in order to ease community contributions, a second version of this mind map was created using [Markmap](https://markmap.js.org/) that is managed as markdown that renders an interactive mind map.
 See Mind Map Syntax below for notes on how to use it.

 ## 🧩 Project Structure

 This folder contains four main resources:

 **Content** folder
-* Includes the mind map as a `txt` file
+* Includes the mind map as a `md` file

 **Img** folder
 * Vector image: includes the mind map as a `svg` file
-* Raster image: includes the mind map as a `png `file
+* Interactive mindmap: includes the mind map as a `html` file

 **Additional info** folder
 * Includes initial discussion of this mind map creation as well as a link where the initial Mind Map was shared.